VauntDev/docs/docs/organizations/achievements.md

 - count()

 Count can be used to return the number of times an action has occurred.
 For example, the commit action with a condition of `count() >= 10` would be fulfilled when a user has 10 or more commits in the repository.
+Since we are not able to do everything in real-time, it will be safer to use  `>=`  to make sure contributors get the achievement

 You can additionally include conditionals inside the parenthesis of the count function to restrict which actions would be included in the count.
 For example, on a pull_request action the condition `count(merged = true) >= 10` would resolve for users that have created 10 or more pull requests that have been merged.

 - age({interval})